blue-pho3nix/zshrc-with-ip/README.md

 ![17](https://github.com/Pho3nix-Jacki3/zshrc-with-ip/assets/148140471/c476f37d-43b4-4fb3-86bd-fd840a7f312c)
 ![16](https://github.com/Pho3nix-Jacki3/zshrc-with-ip/assets/148140471/4a9f1a2c-e962-408e-9977-7cde09ebefb7)

 ### d.
-If you start a VPN or wifi connection you'll need to source your ~/.zshrc file to see it.
+If you start a VPN or WIFI connection you'll need to source your ~/.zshrc file to see it.
 You can do this by just running `n`

 ```
 n